CoreDumped-ETSISI/door_brain/README.md

 ### The Brain talks

-First, create a broker with 'management' as duty.
+A management broker must be created at this point.
+If it doesn't, create a broker with the ip `127.0.0.1`, `1883` as port and 'door manager' as duty

 A message can be published with the GET request http://127.0.0.1:8000/manage/sendMessage/msg.
 The last extension *msg* will be the message to publish.